This is a first version of the Resources pages.

 This book starts on that journey, with new ways of mapping complex problems, with a Deeper City mind.
 The key is to grow the collective intelligence – the ‘cognitive capital’ of human systems, economic or social or political.
 One kind of collective intelligence is a jungle, a ‘smart’ city where the ‘winner-takes-all’.
 Another leads towards a civilization, a ‘wise’ city where ‘winners-are-all’.
 So how to get ‘from smart to wise’?

 This book explores the potential of the Deeper City mind.
 It sets out the pathways ‘from smart to wise’.
 Each is a combination of ‘mode-III’ synergistic finance, technology, eco-innovation, social enterprise and so on.
 The result is a visionary and practical resource library, with 44 synergistic mappings, each based on a ‘mode-III’ collective intelligence.
-The book is published by Earthscan / Routledge in 2018.
+The book is published by Routledge in 2020.

 - what if we organize societies, economies, politics etc, around a ‘wiser’ collective intelligence?